PHOTON: Hierarchical Autoregressive Modeling for Lightspeed and Memory-Efficient Language Generation: Additional Implementation Details

 The vanilla Transformer employs an LLaMA architecture with adjusted parameter sizes.
-The configurations for the 600M and 1.2B models are presented in Table~\ref{tab:pv600M} and Table~\ref{tab:pv1.2B}, respectively.
+The configurations for the 600M, 900M, and 1.2B models are presented in Table~\ref{tab:pv600M}, Table~\ref{tab:pv900M}, and Table~\ref{tab:pv1.2B}, respectively.
 Block Transformer follows the architecture proposed in the original paper with adjustment of parameters.
-The specifications for the 600M and 1.2B models are provided in Table~\ref{tab:pb600M} and Table~\ref{tab:pb1.2B}, respectively.
+The specifications for the 600M, 900M and 1.2B models are provided in Table~\ref{tab:pb600M}, Table~\ref{tab:pb900M}, and Table~\ref{tab:pb1.2B}, respectively.
 The block decoders and token decoders in PHOTON are based on the LLaMA decoder architecture.
-The parameter configurations for the 600M and 1.2B models are presented in Table~\ref{tab:pp600M} and Table~\ref{tab:pp1.2B}, respectively.
+The parameter configurations for the 600M, 900M, and 1.2B models are presented in Table~\ref{tab:pp600M}, Table~\ref{tab:pp900M}, and Table~\ref{tab:pp1.2B}, respectively.